Storytelling, stepping and singing part of Black History celebration

-“I learned that our history is very important, and when you get to college, there are different things you can do to stay out of trouble, liking joining sororities and fraternities,” says Barry, and 8th grader at the school.
+“I learned that our history is very important, and when you get to college, there are different things you can do to stay out of trouble, like joining sororities and fraternities,” says Barry, an 8th grader at the school.

 “I learned a lot of things.
 As our principal was saying, be who you are and respect yourself so other people can respect you,” says Muntaha, a 6th grade student.